Conference | Leadership in Progress: Science meets Practice

 Why do some governments perform so much better than others?
 Can we identify magic bullets?
 To what extent can we transfer public management lessons from one region to another?
 For over 15 years, Zeger van der Wal has been passionately pursuing these questions in his research, teaching, and consulting activities.

-Prof. Zeger van der Wal and Mark Frequin will give this seminar.
+Prof. Zeger van der Wal and Jacqueline Kuyvenhoven will give this seminar.

 Zeger van der Wal is Ien Dales professor at the institute of Public Administration at Leiden University and is simultaneously connected to the National University of Singapore.
 In addition, Zeger works as an independent adviser in the field of public administration and is an expert on global public management.
 He focuses on the roles, values, and competences of public managers in a changing working environment with special attention to administrative craftsmanship and the importance of core values and integrity.